PraveenMut/rails-appstore-project/README.md

 Generally speaking, the data structure involves retrieving items from stores of apps, and retrieving all applications and then allowing buyers to purchase such apps.
 However, to ensure a clean User Experience, when a user registers at App Store they are automatically defaulted to a Buyer and then consequently have the option to become a seller.

-Therefore, in essence, the data structure involves retrieving objects from an array of objects in ApplicationRecords.
+Therefore, in essence, the data structure involves retrieving objects from an array of objects in ApplicationRecord (the ORM which maps records as objects).

 # Q12.Discuss the database relations to be implemented.